 I attended a small school of around two hundred kids of all ages.
 Everybody knew everybody which is very on brand for a small town.
 My high school years are a very similar story.
 Same small town, same people.

 When I was nineteen I moved to London where I travelled the UK and lived for just over a year.
-Originally, I was working in fancy hotels.
-I did this for a few months.
-But It didn’t feel right for me.
-Until a friend approached me about working in schools.
-I landed a position working in a huge, long-standing school that resembled a castle.
+Originally, I was working in fancy hotels and I did this for a few months but It didn’t feel right for me.
+A friend approached me about working in a school.
+There I landed a position working in a huge, long-standing school that resembled a castle.

-I worked with Autistic children in mainstream classrooms.
-I loved it.
-I soon realized that if I was going to come home from work and feel exhausted I needed to feel like I was doing something with real purpose.
+I worked with children with Autism in mainstream classrooms and I loved it.
+I soon realised that if I was going to come home from work and feel exhausted, I needed to feel like I was doing something with real purpose.
 Those kids changed my life and I will certainly not forget them.

-When I moved back to Australia I was told about CFN.
-It was exactly what I was looking for, two years later and here we are.
+When I moved back to Australia I was told about CFN Association.
+It was exactly what I was looking for, three years later and here we are.

 What inspires me to want to be in service to others?
 For me, it has always been a natural part of my self.
 It’s something that cannot be explained but it’s a calling of sorts.
 The word ‘compassion’ describes how I see the world.
 I believe that the term, ‘always try to make life better’ is not just for myself but for others as well.
 With this in mind I always make time to do the things I love.